How to Explore the Effect of Doing Something? (Part 2)

-To conclude, if we are working with non-experimental data, for making a valid causal inference, we can try to do either a comparison of conditional apples-to-apples groups at a specific point in time or a comparison of not-apples-to-apples groups (with apples-to-apples trends) overtime.
-In either case, two other key assumptions of causal inference — no interference and no two versions of the same treatment — must hold true.
+To conclude, if we are working with non-experimental data, for making a valid causal inference, we can try to make either a comparison of conditional apples-to-apples groups at a specific point in time or a comparison of not-apples-to-apples groups (with apples-to-apples trends) over time.
+In either case, two other key assumptions of causal inference — no interference and no two versions of the same treatment — must hold.

 Thanks for following along!
-In case you are interested in reading more beginner-level articles on the fundamental ideas in causal inference, check some of my previous posts!
+If you are interested in reading more beginner-level articles on the fundamental ideas in causal inference, check out some of my previous posts!

 Confounding Variable and Spurious Correlation: Key Challenge in making Causal Inference

-Desire to solve problems is perhaps natural to all humans.
-Inability to identify the causes of a problem, particularly…
+The desire to solve problems is natural to all humans.
+The inability to identify the causes of a problem, particularly…

 Endogenous Selection Bias: Another Key Issue in Causal Inference